NCAR/geocat-applications/_preview/52/_sources/CONTRIBUTING.md

 # Contributor Guide
 Welcome to `geocat-applications`!
 Thank you for your interest in contributing to this project!
-This guide describes how to contribute to `geocat-applications` and help us expand this reference for others
+This guide describes how to contribute to `geocat-applications` and help us expand this reference for others.

 If you have any questions, you can also reach us by email at [geocat@ucar.edu](geocat@ucar.edu)